 Fatal Error: Allowed Memory Size Exhausted

-It’s common to get fatal error messages about memory; ‘Fatal Error : Memory Size Exhausted’.
-This can happen when you install themes, plugins or upgrade to the latest WordPress version.
-Such types of problems arise because the PHP Memory Limit of your Host is less than what the process requires for performing its functions.
-In such a case you would need to follow these 5 tips to Increase your host’s PHP Memory Limit – these were provided by HubSpot.
+It’s common to get fatal error messages about memory: ‘Fatal Error: Memory Size Exhausted’.
+This can happen when you install themes or plugins, or when you upgrade to the latest WordPress version.
+Such problems arise because the PHP Memory Limit on your Host is less than what the process requires to perform its functions.
+In such a case, you would need to follow these steps to increase your host’s PHP Memory Limit.

 Tip 1: Increase the limit via PHP.ini file